Buying Property in Portugal

 Fixed-Rate Mortgage

-The fixed-rate mortgage allows you to budget better as the rate will not increase for the duration of the fixed-rate period, which can change from 0 to 30 years.
-After that, your mortgage will immediately become a variable rate one, unless it’s specific in the agreement that the rate for the entire period of the loan.
-There is an early redemption penalty of 2 percent for a fixed-rate mortgage, which is the Bank of Portugal’s regulation.
+A fixed-rate mortgage allows you to have predictable monthly payments, as the interest rate remains the same for the duration of the fixed period, which can range from 0 to 30 years.
+After this period, the mortgage will automatically switch to a variable rate unless specified otherwise in the agreement.
+There is an early redemption penalty of 2% for fixed-rate mortgages, as per Bank of Portugal regulations.

 How Do I Qualify for a Mortgage?